-Emergency Change Control Board (eCCB): A subset of the Change Control Board for reviewing Expedited and Emergency Changes, as needed.
+Emergency Change Control Board (eCCB): A subset of the Change Control Board for reviewing Expedited and Emergency Changes, or changes in freeze periods, as needed.

 End User: This person uses IT Services on a day-to-day basis in order to achieve their desired business outcomes.